ATTPC/Spyral/docs/user_guide/phases/point_cloud.md

 ### The Ion Chamber and the Trigger

 Some additional discussion needs to be had about the behavior of the ion chamber as it pertains to the trigger (start) of events.
-The ion chamber recieves a beam particle, which causes a singal to be registered.
+The ion chamber recieves a beam particle, which causes a signal to be registered.
 This ion chamber signal is then delayed by 100 &mu;s.
 The beam then enters the AT-TPC active volume, electrons are ionized, and the electrons drift toward the mesh.
 The mesh registers a singal, and this signal generates a 120 &mu;s gate.
 The coincidence of this mesh gate and the ion chamber delayed signal is then the trigger for an event.
 This effects the analysis of the ion chamber because the recording window for the module recieving the ion chamber recieves this delayed IC signal, and so can have peaks in the waveform that occured *before* the event trigger.
 To compensate for this there is a configuration parameter to set the delay in FRIBDAQ time buckets; all peaks before the delay time bucket are ignored and not used in subsequent ion chamber analysis.
 See [here](../config/traces.md) for more details.
 (We should probably put a diagram of what is happening here)

 ## Legacy Data